Finiteness properties of Subgroups of Houghton Groups of full Hirsch length

 Also, given a subgroup $G \leq H_n$, recall that $\gfin$ denotes $G \cap \FSym(\Ra_n)$.
 It is straightforward to see that $\gfin\normal G$, since it is the intersection of $G$ with a normal subgroup of $H_n$.
 In fact it is characteristic in $G$, since it consists of all the finite order elements of $G$.

 Moreover, by the Second Isomorphism Theorem,

-It follows that that the Hirsch length of $G$ is $n-1$ precisely when $G/\gfin$ is isomorphic to $\Z^{n-1}$.
-In fact, this is equivalent to saying that the image of $G$ in the abelianisation of $H_n$ has finite index, since $\FSym(\Ra_n)$ is the derived subgroup of $H_n$.
+It follows that the Hirsch length of $G$ is $n-1$ precisely when $G/\gfin$ is isomorphic to $\Z^{n-1}$.
+In fact, this is equivalent to saying that the image of $G$ in the abelianisation of $H_n$ has finite index, since $\FSym(\Ra_n)$ is the derived subgroup of $H_n$ for $n \geq 3$ and $\Alt(\Ra_2)$ is the derived subgroup of $H_2$.
 We note this observation for later use.

 \begin{lemma} Let $n\in \{2, 3,\ldots\}$, and $G \le H_n$.
 Then the following are equivalent, \begin{itemize} \item $h(G)=n-1$, \item $G/\gfin\cong\Z^{n-1}$, \item The image of $G$ in the abelianisation of $H_n$ is a finite index subgroup. \end{itemize} \end{lemma}